 - Receipts or canceled checks verifying tax-deductible expenses.

 "Anything that you need to do your taxes, hang on to it," says Saul Rudo, a tax attorney and partner with Katten Muchin Rosenman LLP.

 But don't go overboard.
 If you used something to claim a deduction, keep it.
 If not, shred it.
 For example, says Rudo, all those medical bills are useless -- and just taking up space -- if you didn't accumulate enough to meet the deduction threshold.

 Some items, however, have a longer shelf life.
-These generally are assets that a taxpayer will eventually sell, triggering a tax bill.
+Generally, these are assets that a taxpayer will eventually sell, triggering a tax bill.
 So if you have a pension plan, own a home or invest in the stock market, tax pros recommend keeping these records indefinitely.
-Or at least until three years after you dispose of the asset.
+Or at least until 3 years after you dispose of the asset.

 Housekeeping -- and selling -- records